The 7 best ways to lose weight, according to science

 1. Don’t try to lose too much, too soon.

-Get overzealous and try to lose a lot of weight super-fast, and it’s easy to become discouraged.
-That’s because it’s hard to achieve extreme goals.
+Get overzealous and try to lose a lot of weight super-fast, and it’s easy to become discouraged with how hard it feels.
 Even if you’re able to stick with a highly restrictive diet temporarily, will it be sustainable over the long haul?
 Probably not.
 The best rate to aim for is about one to two pounds of weight loss a week, according to the Centers for Disease Control and Prevention (CDC).

 Dropping weight too quickly could also increase your risk of developing gallstones and cause you to lose the muscle mass you need to feel strong and maintain a healthy metabolism, according to Jill Weisenberger, a registered dietitian nutritionist and author of Prediabetes: A Complete Guide.
 Also, crash dieting doesn’t give you time to form the new habits and routines that will help you keep that weight off, she says.